Paving and Potholes

 - FY22 Planned Paving List Update (November 5, 2021)

-The City of Alexandria maintains and manages more than 560 lane miles of streets annually.
-In addition to the City Council approved funding, the City participates in the Virginia Department of Transportation (VDOT) State of Good Repair (SGR) and Revenue Sharing Programs as well as leverages grant opportunities as they become available.
+The City of Alexandria maintains and manages more than 561 lane miles of streets annually.
+In addition to City Council-approved funding, the City participates in the Virginia Department of Transportation (VDOT) State of Good Repair (SGR) and Revenue Sharing Programs and also leverages grant opportunities as they become available.
 When applying for grants, City staff uses an objective pavement management system to identify the condition of roads in the City, with the goal of paving the worst streets first.
-This year's program will run from August through early fall, then resume in the spring as VDOT funded projects are required to be advertised by December 31 of the fiscal year in which funds were received and completed by the end of the Fiscal Year in which funds were received.
-For detailed information about locations of paving projects and schedules, please see the information provided below.

 Pavement Management & Condition Evaluation Program: How the City Determines Which Streets Need Repaving

 The City's pavement maintenance efforts are based on field condition evaluations of pavement conditions using the City's Pavement Management System.
 Pavement management systems are sets of tools or methods that can assist decision-makers in finding cost-effective strategies for evaluating and maintaining pavement to ensure that it is in serviceable condition.

 The pavement management system consists of two basic components: